aldor007/mkaciuba-com/content/blog/posts/homelab-2022-part-2.md

 There is improvement in this factor from my previous post.
 Now instead of using OpenVPN I'm using [cloudflare tunnel](https://www.cloudflare.com/products/tunnel/).

-First off all you need to generate cloudflare credentials using [cloudflared](https://github.com/cloudflare/cloudflared) or [terraform](https://github.com/khuedoan/homelab/tree/master/external)
+First off all you need to generate Cloudflare credentials using [cloudflared](https://github.com/cloudflare/cloudflared) or [terraform](https://github.com/khuedoan/homelab/tree/master/external)
 Next step is to deploy cloudflared into cluster - [chart](https://github.com/khuedoan/charts/tree/master/charts/cloudflared)

 Example: